-The Company expects to raise net proceeds of up to a maximum of [Php7,389,060,000.00], if the oversubscription option is fully exercised.
-Without exercising such oversubscription option, the net proceeds are estimated to be approximately [Php4,922,070,000.00], after deducting fees, commissions, and expenses relating to the issuance of the Bonds.
-Proceeds of the Offer shall be used to refinance existing debt obligations of the Issuer and its subsidiaries and for general corporate purposes, which is discussed further in the section entitled "Use of Proceeds" on page [•] of this Prospectus.
-The Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners shall receive a fee of up to [0.45]% on the final aggregate nominal principal amount of the Bonds issued.
+The Company expects to raise net proceeds of up to a maximum of Php7,389,060,000.00, if the oversubscription option is fully exercised.
+Without exercising such oversubscription option, the net proceeds are estimated to be approximately Php4,922,070,000.00, after deducting fees, commissions, and expenses relating to the issuance of the Bonds.
+Proceeds of the Offer shall be used by the Company to repay its existing debt obligations, which were obtained for general corporate purposes, as discussed further in the section entitled "Use of Proceeds" on page 109 of this Prospectus.
+The Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners shall receive a fee of up to 0.45% on the final aggregate nominal principal amount of the Bonds issued.

-On [•], the Board of Directors authorized the sale and offer of the Bonds under such terms and conditions as the management of the Company may deem advantageous to it.
+On 29 June 2020, the Board of Directors authorized the sale and offer of the Bonds under such terms and conditions as the management of the Company may deem advantageous to it.

 On 12 August 2020, the Company filed an application with the Securities and Exchange Commission ("SEC") to register the Bonds under the provisions of the Securities Regulation Code of the Philippines (Republic Act No. 8799) ("SRC").
-On [•], the SEC issued an order rendering the Registration Statement filed by the Company effective and a corresponding permit to offer securities for sale covering the Bonds.
+The SEC issued an order rendering the Registration Statement filed by the Company effective and a corresponding permit to offer securities for sale covering the Bonds.

-On [•], the Company filed an application for the listing of the Bonds on the PDEx.
+On 11 September 2020, the Company filed an application for the listing of the Bonds on the PDEx.
 However, there is no assurance that such a listing will be achieved either before or after the relevant issue date of the Bonds being offered at a particular time or whether such a listing will materially affect the liquidity of the Bonds on the secondary market.
 Such listing will be subject to the Company's execution of a listing agreement with PDEx that may require the Company to make certain disclosures, undertakings and payments on an ongoing basis.